What is the future of virtual reality?

-The idea of virtual reality has been around for a few years now, and at the start of 2016, we finally started to make some real progress towards it.
-With VR technology becoming more and more accessible with companies like Google, Facebook, HTC and Sony all getting involved to become major players in the space, the question is, is virtual reality just a fad, or is it the way of the future?
+Virtual reality has been around for a few years now, and at the start of 2016, we finally started to make some real progress toward what it might become.
+With VR technology becoming more and more accessible with companies like Google, Facebook, HTC and Sony all getting involved to become major players in the space, the question is: is virtual reality just a fad or is it the way of the future?

 If there’s one thing this industry loves, it’s a bit of new tech.

-And, unless you’ve been living in a cave recently, you’ve likely heard a lot about the development of Virtual Reality – the latest trend that’s going to revolutionise the way we consume media…
+Unless you’ve been living in a cave recently, you’ve likely heard a lot about the development of virtual reality – the latest trend that’s going to revolutionise the way we consume media.

-“There is a lot of work being done on VR, and the field is not only hot, but getting hotter by the month!”
-This was from 1992!
+“There is a lot of work being done on VR, and the field is not only hot, but getting hotter by the month!” – this is copy from 1992!

 So why should we listen when it failed to impress before?

-And if that is the case – how are people going to feel about wearing giant blacked out ski goggles and headphones whilst they do their online shopping?
+If that is the case, how are people going to feel about wearing giant blacked-out ski goggles and headphones whilst they do their online shopping?

 So – the real question is, is the VR bubble going to pop?
 Or live long and prosper?